RobnettSean22/email-archives/REPORT.md

 ## Email Archive

-Below you will find descriptions and examples explaining code bits that make up the application In here you will also find links to a some of the sites that I utilized to solve several problems and to come up with a some ideas for improvements to the code its self.
-This security email archive uses React, Javascript, and [Date Picker](https://reactdatepicker.com/).
-The user can select a date range, click on any of the emails that were where sent or or received within the specified ranges.
-The user is able to cycle through the emails that came up with in the search and view the contents of several emails at the same time.
+This security email archive that uses React, Javascript, and [Date Picker](https://reactdatepicker.com/).
+The user can select a date range, click on any of the emails that were where sent or received within the specified dates.
+The user is also able to cycle through the emails that came up with in the search and view the contents of several emails at the same time.

 ## **Table of Contents**